jmkd3v/blog/_posts/2020-11-19-displaying-media-in-a-terminal.markdown

 This blog post came from the old jmkdev blog.
 [View the original post here.](https://blog.jmksite.dev/2020/11/displaying-media-in-terminal.html)
 I haven't been able to transfer over the videos from the old post yet, so you'll have to go there to see them.
 Sorry about that!

-**Note: If you just want to see a video being played in a command prompt, scroll down to the videos!**
 A little while ago I was messing around with Python and Pillow and wrote a little program to dump an image to a command prompt.
 It used the 4 shade characters and the space key plus the 8x8 raster font.

 ![](https://lh3.googleusercontent.com/-6hkRl4tYPEA/X7aNeKEg5aI/AAAAAAAAI_M/xBG8srENdjEG24NbkPZK6Q0Bata-pVJsgCLcBGAsYHQ/w299-h320/image.png)